 Who Should Get the Pneumococcal Vaccine?

-The pneumococcal vaccine is generally recommended for:
+The pneumococcal vaccine is recommended for:

 - All adults aged 65 and older